stevenmichiels/stevenmichiels.github.io/README.md

 1. Make sure the XSPYForecast.py script has been run to generate forecast_data.json
 2. Host the files on a web server or GitHub Pages
 3. Access index.html in a web browser
+4. Add a favicon by placing `favicon.ico` in the root directory

 ## Data Format